 Stem cells can be referred to as your body’s raw materials, the very basic form of animal cells which all the other specialist cells are derived from.
 In addition to enabling us to understand the wonders of our systems and cells, stem cells are also used to repair and replace cells we can’t replace on our own.

 They can, in the future, be used to create and replace any of our organs or tissue, which makes them a significant and exciting discovery in the field of biology and medicine.

-It was 1961 when James Till, a biophysicist, and Ernest McCulloch, a cellular biologist, first discovered stem cells in Ontario Cancer Institute, Canada.
+It was 1961 when James Till, a biophysicist, and Ernest McCulloch, a cellular biologist, first discovered stem cells at Ontario Cancer Institute, Canada.

-Today, with a billion-dollar industry revolving around this magnificent discovery, thousands of scientists try to take a step toward the future using these stem cells, including experts in dermo-cosmetics and hair restoration:
+Today, with a billion-dollar industry revolving around this magnificent discovery, thousands of scientists are trying to take a step toward the future using these stem cells, including experts in dermo-cosmetics and hair restoration.

 What Is a Stem Cell Hair Transplant